COVID-19: What you can do

 Follow our advice below to help keep yourself safe when travelling on public transport.

-In order to slow the spread of COVID-19, you should continue to take personal responsibility regarding your travel plans and follow all NSW Health advice.
-This includes not travelling if unwell, practising physical distancing and good hygiene as well as wearing your own mask.
+You should continue to take personal responsibility regarding your travel plans and follow all NSW Health advice.
+This includes not travelling if unwell, practising good hygiene as well as wearing your own mask.

 Look for the green dots